Creating and Running a FacturaScripts Project with ServBay

 FacturaScripts is a powerful and flexible open-source ERP (Enterprise Resource Planning) and CRM (Customer Relationship Management) solution, ideal for small to medium-sized businesses and freelancers.
-With ServBay’s convenient local web development environment, you can easily create, test, and run FacturaScripts projects on macOS—without complex configurations.
+With ServBay's hassle-free local web development environment, you can easily create, test, and run FacturaScripts projects on macOS or Windows without complicated configuration.

-This guide will walk you through the complete process of installing and configuring FacturaScripts locally with ServBay.
+This guide provides a step-by-step walkthrough for installing and configuring FacturaScripts locally using ServBay.

 Overview of FacturaScripts

-FacturaScripts is open-source ERP and CRM software built with PHP and the Bootstrap framework.
-It's designed to help businesses manage their core processes, including:
+FacturaScripts, developed with PHP and the Bootstrap framework, is open-source ERP and CRM software designed to help businesses manage their core processes, including:

 - Invoicing and management